 Our rallying cry is “all you need is a good idea and we’ll teach you the engineering to bring it to life.”
 BioBuilderClub increases student access to authentic tools and approaches for engineering biology.
 Within biodesign teams, budding scientists develop meaningful projects that address real-world challenges.
-Students may explore ideas in partnership with practicing mentor scientists and engineers in academia, government, and industry.

 Find answers to frequently asked questions about BioBuilderClub here.
 If you can’t find the answers here please feel free to contact us (firstname.lastname@example.org).